Brighton94/piml-in-metal-am/README.md

 The `src/config.py` script will look for specific dataset files (like `tcr_phase1_build1.hdf5`) within this mounted directory.
 Ensure your host directory (the `source` in the mount configuration) contains the necessary HDF5 files.

-Currently available dataset keys used by the application:
-- "tcr_phase1_build1"
-- "tcr_phase1_build2"